 Galatea was saved from the breaker's yard and returned to the Clyde.
 Re-registered in Glasgow once more under her original name of Glenlee, the ship was restored by the Clyde Maritime Trust.

-After all her adventures (see History), Glenlee stands as a prime example and testament to Clyde Shipbuilding, the Scottish maritime tradition and Glasgow's mercantile success.
-Owned and run by the Clyde Maritime Trust, the aim is, with your support to keep her FREE TO ENTER.
+After over a century of adventures (see History), Glenlee stands as a prime example and testament to Clyde Shipbuilding, the Scottish maritime tradition and Glasgow's mercantile success.
+Owned and run by the Tall Ship Glenlee Trust the aim is, with your support to keep the ship free to enter.

 The restoration on board will show you how Life at Sea used to be in those days of sail.
-There you will find information on the shipyards of the Clyde, exhibitions (What's On), a soft-play area, and of course our popular Lazarette Cafe.
-You may walk the decks once again and see, in your mind's eye, the passages through storm and sunshine during her working life.
+There you will find information on the shipyards of the Clyde, exhibitions (What's On), and of course our popular cafe.
+You can walk the decks once again and imagine the passages through storm and sunshine during the ship's life at sea.

 This information is a very brief outline of a fascinating history of a square rigged ship.
 If it has captured your interest, there is much more information available in the books to be found in the shop or in other publications of interest listed on the bibliography page.